spion/nodejs-routing-benchmark/README.md

 find-my-way has **negligible routing overhead** - within 3% of doing nothing at all.

-This demonstrates that a well-designed radix trie router can have routing overhead that's effectively zero.
+This demonstrates that a well-designed radix trie router can have routing overhead that's effectively zero (at least in the context of other overhead of a Node.js HTTP server).

 ### URL Constructor (38K req/sec)